MarcoSin42/FromStutterFixUpdated/README.md

 ## What's new?

-* I have updated the Elden Ring pointers so it supports the latest patch and plan on keeping them updated into the future.
+* I have updated the Dark Souls 3 pointers so it supports the latest patch and plan on keeping them updated into the future.
 I wanted to avoid the temptation of cheating with ERTool, so updated this instead.

-* I still want to earn achievements so I've added an option to enable the achievement freeze fix.
-Enabling it is detailed below.
-* Made it easy to re-run the EXE without having to close it.
-* Removed the logos patch from the DLL cos I don't know how to find the pointers for that and there are safer solutions for that out there.
+* I added a debug console, so I don't have to deal with messy message boxes
 ## Usage

 There is a standalone .exe version which doesn't touch the game files, but needs to be run manually each time and there is also a .dll version which loads automatically.
 Both do the same thing.